GeekTrainer/learn-typescript/m04-develop-typed-functions-using-typescript/includes/6-lab.md

      }
    ```

-1. Locate `TODO: Declare a new function type for the sortDescending and sortAscending functions.`.
+1. Locate `TODO: Declare a new function type for the sortDescending and sortAscending functions`.
 1. Declare a new function type for the `sortDescending` and `sortAscending` functions using either a type alias or an interface.

    ```typescript